clementchadebec/benchmark_VAE/docs/source/advanced/custom_autoencoder.rst

 Setting your decoder
 ************************************************

-Likewise the encoder, to build your on encoder only makes it inherit from :class:`~pyraug.models.nn.BaseDecoder`, define your architecture and code the :class:`forward` method.
+Likewise the encoder, to build your on encoder only makes it inherit from :class:`~pythae.models.nn.BaseDecoder`, define your architecture and code the :class:`forward` method.
 Your own Decoder should look as follows:

  .. code-block::

-    >>> from pyraug.models.nn import BaseDecoder
+    >>> from pythae.models.nn import BaseDecoder

     >>> class My_decoder(BaseDecoder):
     ...     def __init__(self):